silnrsi/font-ramsina/documentation/source/features.md

 ## Stylistic sets

-_Some of the character variants below are also implemented as Stylistic sets._
+_Since Chariacter variants are not widely supported, some of the Stylistic sets are also implemented as character variants._

 ### Kaph Mim Nun alternates